EnigmaCurry/d.rymcg.tech/_docker_vm/README.md

 and/or IP addresses (unique `SSH_PORT` + `EXTRA_PORTS` and/or unique
 `HOSTFWD_HOST`).

 To create a new VM, you don't have to edit the `Makefile`.
-You can just temporarily set the new name in the terminal:
+You can just temporarily set the new name, the unique port numbers, and any other *non-default* settings you need, directly in the terminal:

 ```
 export VMNAME=my-new-docker